Red-Hat-SE-RTO/openshift-ztp/docs/proxy-configuration.md

 ## Proxy Configuration for Spoke Clusters

 - The only place Proxy Configuration should be set is on the `AgentClusterInstall` - do not set it twice via install-config overrides or the InfraEnv, multiple proxy definitions will cause problems.
-- Pass along some extra variables to the `create_spoke_manifests.yml` Playbook as the `spoke_httpProxy`, `spoke_httpsProxy`, and `spoke_noProxy` variables.
+- Pass along some extra variables to the `create_spoke_manifests.yml` Playbook as the `spoke_httpproxy`, `spoke_httpsproxy`, and `spoke_noproxy` variables.
 This will embed it in the needed places for the Spoke Cluster to consume.

 ## Root CA for the Spoke Clusters